EngrHuzi/Spec-Driven-Development-Hackathons/Hackathone-1/hackathon-physical-ai-humanoid-textbook/README.md

 # hackathon-physical-ai-humanoid-textbook
-A textbook for the hackathon physical AI humanoid project.
+A textbook for the hackathon physical AI humanoid project.  live : https://docusaurustextbook.vercel.app/